KMNeel/CIS-6530/Readme.md

 •	Disposable VM: Use a dedicated, disposable VM (e.g., Windows 10/11 or Linux) that can be easily reverted.
 2. Sample Handling & Storage
 •	Password Protection: All Samples of Malware and other payloads samples are in  a ZIP file, encrypted with the password “infected”.
 •	File Naming: Do not use original file names.
 Rename to [sample_ID].zip to prevent accidental execution.
-The contents of the files 	are in two folders namely “Executable Malware Folder” and “Other Payloads Folder”
+The contents of the files 	are in two folders namely “Executable Malware” and “Other Payloads” folders.
 •	Safe Transfer: Use encrypted, secure methods to move files into the VM, such as a secure, dedicated malware repository.
 •	Extensions: Add exceptions to your AV for specific directories if the AV continuously deletes your samples, but never disable AV 	on your host.
 3. Execution & Analysis Protocols